vedro-universe/vedro-advanced-tags/README.md

 #### NOT

-To exclude scenarios with a specific tag, such as `P0`, use the NOT operator:
+To run scenarios that do not include a specific tag, use the **not** operator:

 ```shell
 $ vedro run --tags "not P0"
 ```

-#### Expressions
+#### EXPR

-To run scenarios that meet complex conditions, you can use expressions.
-For example, if you want to run scenarios that either have the `API` or `CLI` tag, but do not have the `P0` tag, you can specify:
+To run scenarios that meet multiple conditions, use expressions.

+For instance, to execute scenarios that either include the `API` or `CLI` tag, and do not include the `P0` tag, you can use:

 ```shell
 $ vedro run --tags "(API or CLI) and (not P0)"